11eerrrdd11/recommendations-ai/README.md

 On user cart creation:

-1) Save the clientId to the cart in firestore
+1) Save the (cartId, clientId, userId) relationship to a firestore document
-2) cartCreated webhook payload sent, which updates the cart document in firestore.
+2) cartCreated webhook payload sent, which updates the cart document in firestore and deletes any old carts for that user.
+3) firestore triggers attempt to retrieve the clientId and log events based on cart changes

-The order of these two events in not gauranteed.
-For example, the front end request to add the clientId could complete before or after the backend trigger to save cart data.
+The order of events 1 and 2 is not gauranteed.
+The front end request to add the clientId could complete before or after the backend trigger to save cart data.
+1 must complete before 3.
+Or 3 must wait for 1.

 That's fine.
-So long as both events trigger on cart creation!
+So long as both events trigger on cart creation and the clientId is added to the cart before that user completes payment.
+After this, the next add to cart event creates a new cart on the backend, repeating the process.

 Then when a new cart is created, old carts are queried in firestore by their clientId and deleted.